nerolation/eth-bal-analysis/reports/Comprehensive_BAL_Size_Analysis_Latest.md

 Including storage reads significantly increases BAL size:
 - SSZ: 48.1% size increase when including reads

+## Recommendations

+Based on the analysis:

+1. **For minimal size**: Use the more compact encoding format without reads
+2. **For parallel execution**: Include reads for complete access information
+3. **Encoding choice**: Consider the size vs compatibility trade-offs between SSZ and RLP

 ## Technical Implementation Notes

 - All measurements use Snappy compression